IceBerge421/markdown-cv/index.md

 ## About

-Incoming Assistant Professor of Experimental Game Design in the Media & Technology Studies Program and the Department of Women & Gender Studies at the University of Alberta.
+Incoming Assistant Professor of Experimental Game Design in the Media & Technology Studies Program at the University of Alberta.
 Award-winning game designer studying the so-called "unplayable."
 Work can be found in *Game Studies,* *New Media & Society,* *Feminist Media Studies* and the proceedings of DiGRA, ICIDS, and elsewhere.

 <div id="printPageButton">